ThamirisMaria/ThamirisMaria/README.md

 ### Hi there 👋

-My name is Thamiris Maria,
+My name is Thamiris Maria, <br>
-I am a Computer Technician and a Computer Science student.
+I am a Computer Technician and <br>
+a Computer Science student.

 <!--